Open Letter: Arash Sadeghi Sounds Alarm of Renewed Assassination Campaign

-The blacklist of assassinations includes many names: Mohammad Mokhtari, Dariush Forouhar, Parvaneh Eskandari, Mohammad Jafar Pooyandeh, Ali Akbar Sirjani, Pirooz Davani, Hamid and Karoon Hajizadeh, Masoumeh Mossadegh, Zohreh Izadi and dozens of other dissidents.
+Many names can be found on the blacklist: Mohammad Mokhtari, Dariush Forouhar, Parvaneh Eskandari, Mohammad Jafar Pooyandeh, Ali Akbar Sirjani, Pirooz Davani, Hamid and Karoon Hajizadeh, Masoumeh Mossadegh, Zohreh Izadi, and dozens of other dissidents.

-But the assassination wasn’t limited to critics and dissidents inside the country.
-In the last four decades, It has also targeted dozens of opposition figures in European countries.
+But assassinations didn’t reserve themselves for critics and dissidents within Iran.
+In the past four decades, they followed dozens of opposition figures to European countries.

-Shahriar Shafiq, Ashraf Pahlavi’s son, was the first to be killed in Paris in December, 1979.
-He had been previously convicted of “Corruption on earth” [a capital crime in Iran] in an absentee trial chaired by Sadeq Khalkhali [notorious judge of the early revolutionary period.]
+Ashraf Pahlavi’s son Shahriar Shafiq was the first to go down, killed in Paris in December of 1979.
+He had been convicted in absentia of “corruption on earth” [a capital crime in Iran] by Sadeq Khalkhali [a notorious judge of the early revolutionary period].

-Abdolrahman Ghassemloo and Abdollah Ghaderi were assassinated in Vienna, Austria during a negotiation with the diplomats of the Islamic Republic.
+Abdul Rahman Ghassemlou and Abdollah Ghaderi were assassinated in Vienna, Austria during a negotiation with diplomats of the Islamic Republic.

-Efat Ghazi [married to a prominent Kurdish activist and daughter of the President of the short-lived Kurdish autonomous republic in Iran] was assassinated in Vasteras, Sweden.
+Efat Ghazi [spouse of a prominent Kurdish activist and daughter of the President of Iran’s ephemeral Republic of Mahabad] was assassinated in Vasteras, Sweden.

 Abdolrahman Boroumand and Shapour Bakhtiar were killed in France.